SummaryRead the full fact sheet

 - physical examination – including medical history

-- excision biopsy – under local anaesthetic, the suspected melanoma and some of the surrounding skin is removed.
+- excision – under local anaesthetic, the suspected melanoma and some of the surrounding skin is removed.
 The sample will be examined in a laboratory for signs of cancer.

 Further melanoma tests